elvisonob/elvisonob/README.md

 <h3>About Me</h3>

 - Open to Software Development role
-- Alumnus of a Software Development Academy, UK
+- Certified in Software Engineering
 - I am currently working on a new Application
 - MSc Oil and Gas Engineering
 - MEng Electrical and Telecommunication Engineering